 It’s my prayer to know God’s truth, walk in His truth and share His truth with others.
 Please pray about how God can use your unique personality or abilities to reach the lost with the good news of Jesus.

 Awhile back my husband, Scott, wrote out his testimony and started passionately sharing it with others.
-He also encouraged friends to share any life changing encounters they had experienced with Christ.
+He also encouraged many to share their stories of how Christ had changed their lives.
 For a long time, I had wanted to do this but was not sure where to start and wasn't proud of my prodigal years and the numerous foolish choices I had made during my early twenties.
 Finally, I understood the importance of sharing what God had done in my life and stopped procrastinating.
-Pushing past those feelings of embarrassment and veraciously put pen to paper because God deserves the glory for the radical healing in my life!
+Pushing past those feelings of embarrassment because God deserves all the glory for the radical healing in my life!

 At the age of 6, in Birmingham, Alabama, I remember asking Jesus to come and live in my heart while at Briarwood Christian School.
 It was a very simple prayer, but even as a child, I sincerely meant it.
 I wanted to be with Jesus and for Him to be with me.
 Looking back on my childhood and teen years, He was with me.
 My walk with Him was real and wonderful, and I never felt alone.

 Right after accepting Christ, I remember knowing that I could always go to Him with anything and be sure that He was listening and cared.
 I always wanted a little brother and so I started to put in my request to the Lord.
-As a parent now, I often wondered what was going through my parent’s minds.
-I remember them just smiling as I prayed nightly, 7 years for a baby brother.
+As a parent now, I often wondered what was going through my parents' minds.
+I remember them just smiling as I prayed nightly, seven years for a baby brother.
 On Valentine’s Day of 1983 my little brother, Jimmy, was born.
 I was so excited that God had heard my prayers!
-There were many, many more answered prayers over the years to come.